UU-IM-EU/slutuppgift-1/README.md

 ## Set up using Anaconda
 The most straightforward way to install the requirements if you do not already have Python 3 installed is to download and install Anaconda for Python 3.

-Download and install graphviz for Mac OSX.
+Download and install  [graphviz](http://graphviz.org/download/) for MacOSX.

-Download or git clone (from the Terminal) this repository to your computer.
+Download or `git clone` (from the Terminal) this repository to your computer.

 To install the required Python packages, after you have installed Anaconda you can open the Terminal and run the following command from the root directory of this repository: